The World's Largest Modern & Contemporary Prints & Editions Platform

 Get a valuation

 When selling a Keith Haring print, timing and pricing are key to achieving the best results.
-Haring, known for his bold graphic style and social commentary, was a pivotal figure in 20th-century art.
-Inspired by Andy Warhol, he began creating screenprints in the 1980s, which are now highly sought after.
-This guide helps you determine the best time to sell and maximise the value of your print, ensuring you make informed decisions in a competitive market.
+Haring, known for his bold graphic style and social commentary, was a defining force in late 20th-century art, shaping the intersection of street culture, pop art, and social activism.
+This seller's guide helps to determine the best time to sell and maximise the value of your print, helping to make informed decisions in a competitive market.

 “Haring's dancing characters are happy and lighthearted prints appealing to both young and older generations of collectors.
 The works are timeless and highly marketable reflects Haring's genius aesthetic.”